 Chuck told her of some of the things they had talked about (Pat is a helicopter pilot (armed job).
 He then asked if she would like to hear Pat's voice as he had it on a tape; along with some others in the company.
 Naturally she agreed, but about that time Chuck advised that his wife couldn't locate it at the moment and he would call back the next night.
 This was getting real exciting!
 They agreed but shortly afterwards the phone rang again and Chuck said he had located the record and would rather play it then, than wait as he had other calls to make for servicemen he had talked to and recorded.
 The record was played; it sounded real fine and Chuck wished them all well and rang off!

 Chuck is evidently proving he is the good man in all scenes; both on the screen and off.
 There was always a moral in the Rifleman series with his son Mark; and Branded is the same type show.
 Score another for the ex-ball player, turned pro in human relations, as well as acting.

-Chuck Connors, who gained fame as The Rifleman on television, reported he'd been shot at in Vietnam.
+While in Vietnam in 1967, Chuck Connors, who gained fame as The Rifleman on television, reported he'd been shot at in Vietnam.
 The actor was in the country 10 days visiting American troops.
 It happened when he was flying in a light plane with a Forward Air Controller over the central highlands.
 "I was riding with this FAC out of Kontum," he said.
 "I spotted a supply base in the mountains.”
 I just sat back there and he brought those bombers in and destroyed those structures down there.
 After that he had to go down for a bomb damage assessment.
 When he did that, we got three rifle shots in the belly of the plane.
 They didn't hurt us, though, and the plane kept flying. "

 Chuck also had the high honor of presenting Purple Hearts to some of our wounded soldiers while he was in Vietnam.
 A Proud Veteran,